MicrosoftDocs/sdk-api/sdk-api-src/content/snmp/ns-snmp-asnany.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames: AsnAny
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - AsnAny
+ - snmp/AsnAny
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - Snmp.h
 api_name:
  - AsnAny
-targetos: Windows
-req.typenames: AsnAny
-req.redist:
-ms.custom: 19H1
 ---

 # AsnAny structure

 ## -description

 <p class="CCE_Message">[SNMP is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions.
 Instead, use <a href="https://docs.microsoft.com/windows/desktop/WinRM/portal">Windows Remote Management</a>, which is the Microsoft implementation of WS-Man.]